chvvkumar/PiSQM/README.md

 - Dynamic Range: ~188,000,000:1
 - Spectral Responsivity: 400-1050nm

-## License

-This project does not specify a license.
-Refer to the original [rabssm/Radiometer](https://github.com/rabssm/Radiometer) project for licensing of derivative concepts.

 ## Attribution

 Based on concepts from Richard's ESP-based radiometer: https://github.com/rabssm/Radiometer
-   - Ensure MQTT broker is running

 ## References